SrilathaVilluri/Divya-Productivity/README.md

 # My Dashboard — Personal Life Dashboard

-A single-file web app that acts as your personal command center — tracking your day, health, money, goals, and learning in one place.
+A single-file web app that acts as your personal command center — tracking your day, health, money, goals, fitness, and learning in one place.
 It runs entirely in your browser, syncs across devices via Firebase, and can be installed on your phone like a native app.

 ## What you get

-- **Overview tab** — a summary of everything at a glance, so you always know where things stand
+- **Overview tab** — score of the day, monthly intentions, what's left today, and calorie gauge at a glance
-- **Today tab** — a daily view of your tasks and events for the current day
+- **Today tab** — daily schedule, tasks, and habit tracker
-- **Health tab** — log fitness, symptoms, medications, or any wellness data you want to track
+- **Health tab** — Body metrics (weight, BMI, body fat), Food/Nutrition logging, and **Gym Tracker** (exercises, sets, progressive overload, rest timer, 1RM, templates)
 - **Expenses tab** — record spending and track your budget with your local currency
 - **Prep tab** — plan and track your upskilling, study goals, and career readiness
-- **Goals tab** — set personal and professional goals and track your progress over time
+- **Goals tab** — body targets, nutrition targets, expense limits, score weights
-- **Offline-ready PWA** — install it on your phone home screen and it works even without internet
+- **Offline-ready PWA** — install on your phone home screen, works without internet; changes sync both ways when back online
-- **Sharing** — share a read-only link with a partner or family member; they see everything but cannot edit
+- **Sharing** — share a read-only link; recipient connects to your Firebase automatically

 ## What you need